mikeshulman/narya/README.md

 As mentioned above, jsNarya is a JavaScript version of Narya that runs in a browser.
 Its functionality is limited to the equivalent of `narya -e "STARTUP" -i`: you can specify a single startup "file" by copying and pasting it into a text box, and then you drop into interactive mode.
 Also there is no real Unicode input-mode, although there is a palette of buttons that can be used to enter a number of common Unicode characters.
 These limitations are not intrinsic; we just have not yet found or implemented an appropriate frontend for anything more complicated.

 jsNarya does accept customization of the arity, direction name, and internality of parametricity, plus discreteness, as discussed below.
 This can be done with input elements on the page before starting the interactive mode, or with appropriately-named URL parameters.
-For instance, supplying the URL query string `?arity=1&direction=d&external` corresponds to dTT (see below), and this special case admits the shortcut `?dtt`.
+For instance, supplying the URL query string `?arity=1&direction=d&external` yields "Poor man's dTT" (see below), and this special case admits the shortcut `?dtt`.
 The startup code can also be specified in the URL with the `?startup=` parameter.

 ## Built-in types